 Life on the Water

-The lodge at Scenic View also gives you an option for food and rest all in one place.
-The Scenic View Lodge’s close proximity to the Hoosier National Forest has miles of trails to hike and sights to see if you want to wander into the leaves alongside the lake.
+For more of a "glamping" experience, consider a stay at the Fourwinds Lakeside Inn & Marina or the Scenic View Lodge.
+The Fourwinds offers a stay right on the shores of Monroe Lake with access to the Windjammer Bar & Grill, marina, heated pools, mini-golf, and the Fairfax State Recreation Area beach.
+Scenic View is another option for food and rest all in one place.
+Its close proximity to the Hoosier National Forest offers miles of trails to hike and sights to see if you want to wander into the leaves alongside the lake.

 The best part about staying close to the water?
 Getting up the next morning and finding a new day’s adventure, right past your doorstep.

 Looking for more lakeside activities?
 Check out these blogs:

 Virtual Visitors Guide